Our Frequently Asked Questions should cover most inquiries, but if you’d like more explanation please reach out – we’d love to hear from you!

 How many castings (sculptures) go in a Shadowbox?

 This is up to you!
-Our pricing model is based on the number of sculptures, not the size.
+Our pricing model is based on the number of sculptures, not the size or age of the person we are casting.
 How many fit will depend entirely on the inner layout of the matte you choose, and how big the hands and feet are that we will be casting.

 I have older children, but want to cast my baby.
 What can I do?